yahia-ali-93/BMC-Installation-Doc/ITSM/Deployment Engine.md

     - First thing to do is try to run `yum install groovy` .. you might be lucky and the package is available from yum
         - don't forget to try the above command from the **root** user
     - If it's not available you can install it using **sdkman**. run the following commands **from the git user**
-        ```
+        ```shell
-        // Fetch and install sdkman
+        # Fetch and install sdkman
         curl -s "https://get.sdkman.io" | bash

-        // Add sdkman to the current terminal session
+        # Add sdkman to the current terminal session
         source "$HOME/.sdkman/bin/sdkman-init.sh"

-        // check if its working
+        # check if its working
         sdk version

-        // install groovy
+        # install groovy
         sdk install groovy
         ```

 ## Script editing
-The installation script has four lines that should be commented **before running the script**. click (here)[https://community.bmc.com/s/article/BMC-Helix-ITSM-OnPrem-setup-Helix-ITSM-onPrem-pl-fails-with-error-sed-can-t-read-etc-sysconfig-jenkins-No-such-file-or-directory] and follow the instructions in the solutions section
+The installation script has four lines that should be commented **before running the script**. click [https://community.bmc.com/s/article/BMC-Helix-ITSM-OnPrem-setup-Helix-ITSM-onPrem-pl-fails-with-error-sed-can-t-read-etc-sysconfig-jenkins-No-such-file-or-directory](here) and follow the instructions in the solutions section

 ## Running the script and post-running configurations
 1. Run the script to install the deployment engine